rojinbakhti/Groupie/README.md

 # Groupie

-Tech: Java, CSS, ReactJS, Docker, Gherkin, HTML, CSS, SQLite
+Tech: Java, ReactJS, Docker, Gherkin, HTML, CSS, SQLite, Cucumber

 ### Groupie is a web application that helps friends set a group date.
 Using the Groupie you can:
 - Browse local concert events using the Ticketmaster API.